neilzheng/yarmk/README.md

 ## Suggested usage for microservices:

-a.
-Folow 1. and 2., use default config.
+* Folow 1. and 2., use default config.
-b.
-Only one model is suggested in one app.
+* Only one model is suggested in one app.
-c.
-Keep protocol as HTTP.
+* Keep protocol as HTTP.
 If HTTPS is needed, use proxy/load balancer.
-d.
-Use koa middlewares as needed.
+* Use koa middlewares as needed.
-e.
-We don't touch request/response, so if you want if for regular web APP, help yourself.
-   It's just no benifits seen here.
+* We don't touch request/response, so if you want if for regular web APP, help yourself.
+Just no benifits seen here.

 ## License